AllKeng/cse15l-lab-reports/lab-report-1-week-2.md

   ![Fast](1EfficientCoding2.JPG)

 **Using the up arrow key will display the previous commands you've run, so you don't have to retype it if needed.**

+# _Final Notes_
+**I hope you found this tutorial useful and clear for each process regarding remote access and efficiency.
+I aim to support your understanding of these subjects**